 Day 1: 23:00 – …

 We understand that the relaxing atmosphere of Korpusi may take you to a whole new dimension, but it’s about time to feel the spirit of Tirana’s nightlife!
-Let’s check out Fusion – one of the most popular places in the city.
-It is located on the 4th floor at the ABA center, next to the main boulevard.
-Fusion is especially appealing during the sunny days when you can chill on the patio which offers a spectacular view of Tirana.
-You can choose from a great variety of drinks as well as enjoy the music played by well-known DJs.
+Let’s check out Kino – one of the new places in the city.
+This location is renovated into a new artsy, hip and vintage bar.
+It has a huge space inside and outside.
+During daytime, this place offers a good workplace where you can sit down behind your laptop, sipping on a cup of coffee.
+At nighttime it turns into a club.
+You can choose from a great variety of drinks as well as enjoy the music played by DJs.
 And show everyone your best dance moves, we know you’ve been preparing!

 Day 2: 09:00 – 13:00

-You probably had an insanely good night at Fusion, so now you need a proper breakfast to properly wake up.
+You probably had an insanely good night at Kino, so now you need a proper breakfast to properly wake up.
 We definitely have some nice places to offer.
 Your first option is called Artist Lounge Bar.
 There is a wide menu for breakfast which can be supplemented with whatever drink you like.
 Our Spotter Ingrid is always fascinated by the service of the cafe every time she is there.
 Artist Lounge Bar is her personal favourite!
-On the other hand, if you feel the need for your daily vitamine shot, go straight to The Funky Moustache.
-It is a juice and smoothie bar, which is a complete hotspot in Tirana.
-If you are a health fanatic, this place should be on your list: the bar serves simple and healthy food which is made from fresh products.
+On the other hand, if you feel the need for a more varied breakfast, go straight to Stephen Center.
+It serves breakfast meals from all over the world.
+Even the walls are filled with flags from all over the world.
 So, just relax and enjoy your morning in Tirana, our Spotters still have a lot to offer!

 Let’s head to Papa Gjon Pali II street.
 Here you will spot Piramida (The Pyramid) which is located in the middle of Tirana.
 Piramida is the main locals’ meeting point and a huge help particularly to all tourists that try to orient themselves in the city.
 This pyramid-shaped building is a former museum that was known as “Enver Hoxha Museum”.
 Although nowadays Piramida doesn’t have a particular function and it’s mainly just a gloomy abandoned building, but it still should be on your ‘Must see’ list.